Basic Code Challenge Solver

 You can edit the sample tests, which are run against a framework selected by the company when setting up your challenges.
 You can see which framework is being used in the upper-right of the Sample Test Fixtures section.
-Clicking on the title will also open and load the knowledge base file for that framework.
+Clicking on the title will also open and load the reference docs file for that framework.

 You can expand either code editor to completely fill the browser window using the full-screen arrows () located above the line numbers.

 The results panel will give you details information about the tests that were run.
 If you have any tests that fail, you'll see a red bar and one or more red exclamation marks next to the failed tests.

 Most compilation & runtime errors should show up automatically in the results pane.

 For further debugging, you can write messages out to the console or system output.
 These messages will show up in the results pane.

 Carefully read and follow the instructions in this panel for information on how to solve the assessment.

 As you work on your solution, feel free to add detailed notes about how it works, reasoning behind your choices, documentation, etc.